PragTob/after_do/README.md

 MyClass.remove_all_callbacks
 ```

+### Errors

+There are some custom errors that AfterDo throws.
+When you try to add a callback to a method which that class does not understand it will throw `AfterDo::NonExistingMethodError`.

+When an error occurs during one of the callbacks that are attached to a method it will throw `AfterDo::CallbackError` with information about the original error and where the block/callback causing this error was defined to help pinpoint the error.

 ## Is there a before method?

 Yes.
 It works just like the `after` method, but the callbacks are executed before the original method is called.
 You can also mix and match before and after calls.